newrelic/newrelic-dotnet-buildpack-tile/README.md

             alternatively you can add the license key to application's 'manifest.yml' file as an environment variable "NEW_RELIC_LICENSE_KEY" in the "env" section

         <br/>
-        - **new relic app name:** If you want the app name in New Relic be different than the app name in PCF, add the New Relic application name as you'd like it to appear in New Relic<br/>
+        - <strong>new relic app name:</strong> If you want the app name in New Relic be different than the app name in PCF, add the New Relic application name as you'd like it to appear in New Relic<br/>
         <pre>
               &lt;application&gt;
                 &lt;name&gt;My Application&lt;/name&gt;